 - Try to stick to familiar surroundings and routines; many seniors find great comfort in a daily routine.

-- Don't be tempted to rush your loved one, or be dismissive or condescending in your approach to them.
-Even if they are non-communicative most of the time, they will easily pick up on negative moods, and could respond badly to them.
+- Don't be tempted to rush your loved one or be dismissive or condescending in your approach to them.
+Even if they are non-communicative most of the time, they will quickly pick up on negative moods and could respond badly to them.